Import requirements plants with growing medium

 Growing medium can contain many harmful organisms.
-The new requirements provide greater certainty that these organisms will not be carried with the attached growing medium.
+The current requirements provide better guarantee that these organisms will not be carried with the attached growing medium.
 They apply to all plants with attached or associated growing medium, including cuttings.
 Sterile medium for in-vitro plants is exempted.
 The requirements apply to imports from all non-EU countries, except Switzerland.

 What are the new requirements?

-a) at the time of putting the plants in the growing medium (that will be present at the moment of import):
+a) at the time of planting the plants in the growing medium (that will be present at the moment of import):

 i.
-The growing medium is free from soil and organic material, and was not previously used for plant cultivation or other agricultural purposes.
-(Inorganic elements, such as perlite, oasis, etc., are permitted.
-This also includes paper).
+The growing medium is free from soil and organic matter, and was not previously used for plant cultivation or other agricultural purposes.
+(Inorganic materials, such as perlite, oasis, etc., are permitted.
+This also includes paper and akadama).

 ii.
 OR the growing medium is composed entirely of peat and/or coconut fibre (for example, coco peat) and was not previously used for plant cultivation or other agricultural purposes.
-(Other organic elements (such as moss, peat moss, straw, rice straw, or combinations thereof) are not permitted unless treated (see option iii).)
+(Other organic elements (such as moss, peat moss, straw, rice straw, or combinations thereof) are not permitted unless treated (see options iii and iv).)

-was stored under conditions keeping it free from harmful organisms;
+was stored under conditions keeping it free from quarantine pests;

 b) since planting in the growing medium (that is present):

-i) appropriate measures have been taken to keep the growing medium free from harmful organisms, including at least the following:
+i) appropriate measures have been taken to keep the growing medium free from Union quarantine pests, including at least the following: